achang30/Diabetes_Predictor_Models/README.md

 29 March 2024

+# Note

+A more detailed report can be found under the QBIO 401 Final Report.

 ## Abstract

 In this study, I aim to identify the best model for diabetes prediction.
 Here, I will be comparing a simple logistic regression, a neural network, and a decision tree classifier.
 The features I will consider are age, hypertension, heart disease, body mass index, HbA1c level, and blood glucose level.